GenomicsDB/GenomicsDB-Python/README.md

 [![pypi](https://img.shields.io/pypi/v/genomicsdb.svg)](https://pypi.org/project/genomicsdb/)

 # GenomicsDB-Python
-Experimental Python 3 Bindings to the native [GenomicsDB](https://github.com/GenomicsDB/GenomicsDB) library.
+Python 3 Bindings to the native [GenomicsDB](https://github.com/GenomicsDB/GenomicsDB) library.
 Only queries are supported for now.
 For importing vcf files into GenomicsDB, use the command line tools - `vcf2genomicsdb` or `gatk GenomicsDBImport`.

 ## Installation : Only Linux and MacOS are currently supported
 Install `genomicsdb` binary wheels from PyPi with pip: